-New schools are being planned across Calgary and many parents and community members are wondering what the name of the new school in their community will be and how that name is chosen.
+When new schools are being built many parents and community members are wonder what the name of the new school in their community will be and how that name is chosen.
 At the CBE, the naming of a new school or a change in the name of an existing school is the responsibility of the Board of Trustees.

 To select a school name, the trustee for the community where the school is opening will organize a School Naming Committee.
 This Committee includes trustees, CBE administration and school community representatives.

 The School Naming Committee will determine how best to consult with the community for name suggestions, which will be reviewed by the committee using the following Board of Trustees’ Guiding Principles for school naming.

 Schools should be named:

 - for the districts in which they are located; or

 - for locations or events that show great Canadian historical significance; or after a Canadian individual of recognized stature, whose life work aligns with achievement of the organizational Results, or who has demonstrated exemplary achievement of the organizational Results; or

 - by any other name that may be deemed appropriate by the Board of Trustees.